Easter cake is very very tasty with yolks. The most delicious Easter cake made with yolks

-The most delicious Easter cake on yolks
+The most delicious Easter cake made with yolks

 Ingredients:

-• 2 glasses of milk
+• 2 glasses of milk,

 • 7 yolks,